Three-judge panel also threw out a plan that would have allowed schools to provide deferred athletes compensation.

 A federal judge has refused to grant class-action status to a suit concerning the marketing of college athletes’ photographs.

 Lawyers for the plaintiffs in the Ed O’Bannon antitrust case urged the 9th U.S. Circuit Court of Appeals to reject the NCAA’s request.

 The NCAA will be making a new distribution of $18.9 million to Division I schools.

-The 9th U.S. Circuit Court of Appeals agreed to expedite the NCAA’s appeal of the Ed O’Bannon lawsuit.
+The NCAA on Friday night asked the 9th U.S. Circuit Court of Appeals to stay an injunction in the Ed O’Bannon antitrust suit.